What are Prebiotics? (and where to find them)

-Research shows that there are different types of prebiotics, in a similar manner as there are different types of probiotics.
-With prebiotics, the key differentiating factor is the length of the chemical chain – short chain; medium chain or long chain determines where in the gastrointestinal tract the prebiotic has its effect, and how the benefits may be felt by the host.
+Research shows that there are different types of prebiotics, in a similar manner as there are different types of friendly bacteria.
+With prebiotics, the key differentiating factor is the length of the chemical chain – short chain, medium chain or long chain determines where in the gastrointestinal tract the prebiotic has its effect, and how the benefits may be felt by the host.

 For more information on prebiotics, healthcare professionals can read the in-depth article and research analysis by Dr Georges Mouton, 'The Uses of Prebiotics'.

-NB: In some cases, prebiotics can cause minor disturbance / flatulence in the first few days of taking them… but after 3-4 days of continued use (once the intestines have adapted to the prebiotics) this discomfort tends to disappear.
-Many practitioners make their clients aware of this when recommending prebiotics, especially in higher doses.
+NB: In some cases, prebiotics can cause minor disturbance / flatulence in the first few days of taking them… but after a few days of continued use (once the intestines have adapted to the prebiotics), this discomfort tends to disappear.

 For more in-depth information about prebiotics, see :Probiotics & Prebiotics